Immunization Information Systems

 How Can You Benefit from Using an IIS in Your Practice?

-Use of a fully functional IIS improves patient care, reduces costs, and streamlines practice work flow.
-An IIS will:
+Use of a fully functional IIS reduces costs, streamlines practice work flow and improves patient care.
+An IIS can:

-- Facilitate work flow and help manage administrative costs by tracking inventory, forecasting needed vaccinations, supporting vaccine ordering, and other vaccine related business processes concerns.
+- Facilitate work flow and help manage administrative costs by tracking inventory and distribution, supporting vaccine ordering, and other vaccine-related business processes.

 - Eliminate the need for and costs of coordinating point-to-point immunization record transfers between service providers.

-- Help pediatric practices migrate from paper charts to electronic health records by providing the ability to submit data electronically from the EHR to the IIS, and import patient immunization records from the IIS to the electronic chart, eliminating data entry time and improving accuracy.
+- Reduce data entry time and improve data accuracy and completeness with the ability to submit data electronically from the EHR to the IIS, and import patient immunization records from the IIS to the electronic chart.

-- Decrease vaccine administration errors using vaccine forecasting algorithms (?).
+- Decrease vaccine administration errors using robust vaccine forecasting algorithms.

 - Allow the patient immunization record, a core component of the pediatric medical history, to be truly portable and follow the patient regardless of service location by generating affordable, accurate records for patients, schools, and child care.